Mailu/Mailu/docs/cli.rst

    -n, --dry-run   Perform a trial run with no changes made.
    -?, -h, --help  Show this message and exit.

-The current version of docker compose exec does not pass stdin correctly, so you have to user docker exec instead:
+To pass stdin correctly you have to use the `-T` option:

 .. code-block:: bash